carmencchow/bellabeat_casestudy/README.md

 <br>
 Although the average calories burned don't vary much from day to day, the data shows a slight increase in calorie expenditure on Tuesday and Saturday.

-We will bring in the `hourlySteps_merged.csv` file to investigate any hourly trends and determine when users are most active.
-We’ll create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> section of this analysis.
+<p>We will bring in the `hourlySteps_merged.csv` file to investigate any hourly trends and determine when users are most active.
+Let's create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> section of this analysis.

 The `hourlySteps_merged` data frame also includes `33 id`s.
 Let's return the first 6 rows below.